 Your Mission Estate experience is complemented with a four-course set menu luncheon, with a selection of wines matched to each seasonal dish, in their award-winning restaurant.
 Contemporary cuisine using only the freshest local produce is served.
 Afterwards, some free time is available for you to peruse the shop or to explore the gardens and soak up the ambience of the estate.

 Then, begin the 30-minute drive back to the ship via the port suburb of Ahuriri.

 Please note: This tour requires a moderate amount of walking, with a few steps to negotiate to get on/off the coach.
 It is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Lightweight, comfortable clothing and sun protection are recommended.
+Guests must be at least 18 years old to participate in tastings of alcoholic beverages.
 The order of sights visited may vary.

 Napier is blessed with a hinterland that is largely flat so cycle enthusiasts can cycle along the rotary pathway and discover the Napier area on this tour.

 Depart the pier to your cycle tour start point in the Sunken Gardens on Napier's Marine Parade.
 After a short briefing on how to use the gears and brakes, mount your Scott touring bike and join your guide in cycling south on the wonderful water trail, a dedicated walking and cycling path that follows the coast and forms part of the Nga Haerenga, the New Zealand Cycle Trail.
 Several stops will allow for time to enjoy the spectacular views of the Pacific Ocean and the cliffs of Cape Kidnappers in the distance.

 After approximately 6 miles (10 kilometres), turn inland at Awatoto and cycle on a raised limestone trail through market gardening country following the Tutaekuri river to the suburb of Taradale.